srinijadharani/GitHub-Campus-Code-of-Conduct/Community-Code-of-Conduct.md

 Consequence: A permanent ban from any sort of public interaction within the community.

 **Attribution**<br>
-This Code of Conduct is adapted from the Contributor Covenant Code of Conduct of GitHub Campus Experts available at https://www.contributor-covenant.org/version/2/0/code_of_conduct/
+This Code of Conduct is adapted from the Contributor Covenant Code of Conduct of GitHub Campus Experts available [here](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).